Faurskov1971/omhu/README.md

 - Data is going the other way to update the Apps state (profiles) with setProfiles.

 ## Step 6: Different forms of testing
+I tried to use the testing inviroment and installed Storybook and investegated JEST.

-npm test
+- npm test
 Runs a simple build in testsystem in create-react-app

 Installerer Storybook
 First I tried this commands
-npx -p @storybook/cli sb init
+- npx -p @storybook/cli sb init
-npm run storybook
+- npm run storybook
 But got an error and had to install TypeScript again.
 Then I found the documentation and used theese commands - and it worked fine:
-# Add Storybook: npx sb init
+- Add Storybook: npx sb init
-# Starts Storybook in development mode npm run storybook
+- Starts Storybook in development mode npm run storybook

-I also install reacts testing-library npm install --save-dev @testing-library/react
+I also install reacts testing-library
+- npm install --save-dev @testing-library/react

+And took a course on Pluralsight about testing invironment.
+It all looks very interesting and the logik is easy to understand.
+I will look forward to become a test-wizard on the road :-)